Caribbean Sea: Economy and human activity

-The Caribbean region has seen a significant increase in human activity since the colonization period.
+The Caribbean region has seen a significant increase in human activity since colonization.
 The sea is one of the largest oil production areas in the world, producing approximately 170 million per year.
 The area also generates a large fishing industry for the surrounding countries, accounting for 500000 t of fish a year.

-Human activity in the area accounts for a significant amount of pollution.
+Human activity in the area contributes significantly to pollution.
 In 1993, it was estimated that only about 10% of the sewage from the Central American and Caribbean Island countries was properly treated before being released into the sea.

 The region has been famous for its rum production - the drink is first mentioned in records from Barbados in around 1650, although it was likely to have been produced beforehand across the other islands.

 The Caribbean region supports a large tourism industry.
 The Caribbean Tourism Organization calculates that about 12 million people a year visit the area, including (in 1991–1992) about 8 million cruise ship tourists.
 Tourism based upon scuba diving and snorkeling on coral reefs of many Caribbean islands makes a major contribution to their economies.